 Our staff add value to public sector effectiveness and the independent assurance of public sector administration and accountability, applying our professional and technical leadership to have a real impact on real issues.

-This audit would examine the effectiveness and value for money of the Department of Home Affairs’ management of the civil maritime surveillance services contract.
+This audit would examine the effectiveness and value for money of the National Disability Insurance Agency’s (NDIA’s) procurement and contract management arrangements for Community Partnerships.

 The operating model for the National Disability Insurance Scheme (NDIS) includes outsourcing some NDIA functions to partners in the community.
 This includes the provision of information, linkages and capacity building to the community and broader services to people with disability, pre-planning engagement, data collection and planning discussions with NDIS participants, and plan implementation.
 As of 2018–19, there were 25 partners in the community operating in all Australian states and territories.
 The expenditure on partners in the community was $451.8 million in 2018–19, an increase from $288.8 million in 2017–18 and $125.7 million in 2016–17.